stormpath/stormpath-documentation/source/reference.rst

   * - ``dnSuffix``
     - String
     - N/A
-    - Optional value appended to the Base DN when accessing groups.
+    - *(Optional)* Value appended to the Base DN when accessing groups.
 If left unspecified, group searches will stem from the Base DN.

   * - ``objectClass``
     - String
     - N/A
-    - The LDAP object class to use when when loading accounts.
+    - The LDAP group object class to use when when loading accounts.

   * - ``objectFilter``
     - String
     - N/A
-    - LDAP query filter to use when searching for groups.
+    - *(Optional)* LDAP query filter to use when searching for groups.

   * - ``nameRdn``
     - String
     - N/A
     - The name of the attribute for a group's name.
-For example cn.
+For example ``cn``.
 Please note: group names must be unique within a directory.

   * - ``descriptionRdn``
     - String